 You’ve Got Mail!

-2. Give customers a sneak preview of their favorite products.
-This call to customers about a new line of products will get vital foot traffic in through the door.
-Such announcements need careful attention to your customers’ buying preferences so make sure you track them through your POS system or otherwise.
+Give customers a sneak peek into the season’s promising finds.
+This call to customers will get vital foot traffic in through the door.
+Such announcements need careful attention to your customers’ buying preferences and tastes so make sure you track them through your POS system or otherwise.

-3. Always include a call to action.
+Always include a call to action.
 Have customers use a coupon; attend an event.
 Sending coupons also encourages traffic to the store.
-Linda encourages customers to forward the coupon to friends—a smart way not only to track in more traffic but also to find out which customers are fans of this particular product.
-It’s a great example of focused marketing in action.

 More Useful Tips